zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 The script does not perform the following tasks:

-- Grant READ access to the STC user under which the ZWESAUX started task runs, which is recommended.
+- Grant READ access to the STC user under which the ZWEXASTC started task runs, which is recommended.
 You must grant access by following the step "Configure SAF" in the [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.
 - Create the required PPT entries.
 You must create these by following the step "Add PPT entries to the system PARMLIB" in the [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.
 - Configure anything for ICSF cryptographic services.
 If you have this environment, follow the step "Configure an ICSF cryptographic services environment" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.